 1 (58) Returned property.
 The amount charged for property returned by customers upon 2 rescission of the contract of sale when the entire amount exclusive of handling charges paid for 3 the property is refunded in either cash or credit, and where the property is returned within one 4 hundred twenty (120) days from the date of delivery.
-5 (59) Dietary Supplements.
+5 (59) Dietary supplements.
 From the sale and from the storage, use, or other consumption 6 of dietary supplements as defined in § 44-18-7.1(l)(v), sold on prescriptions.
 7 (60) Blood.
 From the sale and from the storage, use, or other consumption of human 8 blood.
 9 (61) Agricultural products for human consumption.
-From the sale and from the storage, 10 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 11 constitute food for human consumption and of livestock of the kind the products of which 12 ordinarily constitutes fibers for human use.
+From the sale and from the storage 10 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 11 constitute food for human consumption and of livestock of the kind the products of which 12 ordinarily constitutes fibers for human use.
 13 (62) Diesel emission control technology.
 From the sale and use of diesel retrofit 14 technology that is required by § 31-47.3-4.
 15 (63) Feed for certain animals used in commercial farming.
-From the sale of feed for 16 animals as described in § 44-18-30(61).
+From the sale of feed for 16 animals as described in subsection (61) of this section.
 17 (64) Alcoholic beverages.
-From the sale and storage, use, or other consumption in this 18 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and malt beverages; provided, further, notwithstanding § 6-13-1 or any other general or public law to the contrary, alcoholic beverages, as defined in § 44-18-7.1, shall not be subject to minimum markup.
+From the sale and storage, use, or other consumption in this 18 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 19 malt beverages; provided, further, notwithstanding § 6-13-1 or any other general or public law to 20 the contrary, alcoholic beverages, as defined in § 44-18-7.1, shall not be subject to minimum 21 markup.
+22 (65) Seeds and plants used to grow food and food ingredients.
+From the sale, storage, use 23 or other consumption in this state of seeds and plants used to grow food and food ingredients as 24 defined in § 44-18-7.1(l)(i).
+"Seeds and plants used to grow food and food ingredients" shall not 25 include marijuana seeds or plants.
+26 SECTION 2.

-SECTION 2.
 This act shall take effect upon passage.